ChaimaaeMsaad/Data-Science/Machine_Learning/Classification/Azheimer's Classification/README.md

 ## Code
 The code in this repository includes data preprocessing, image augmentation, model creation, and evaluation using various machine learning techniques.
 The models implemented include:

-  * Convolutional Neural Networks (CNN) using the Keras API in TensorFlow:
+  * Convolutional Neural Networks (CNN) using the Keras API in TensorFlow.
-        The CNN architecture consists of multiple convolutional layers with ReLU activation, max pooling layers, and dense layers.
-It uses a sequential model, starting with rescaling, followed by three sets of convolutional and max pooling layers, then flattening, and finally two dense layers.
-This setup is designed to classify stages of dementia effectively.

   *  Naive Bayes models with and without PCA for probabilistic classification.